Pupil premium grants

 The government provides pupil premium plus funding to schools for those previously looked after children identified on the January census.
 This funding is to support schools to improve the educational achievement of previously looked after children and to close the attainment gap between this group of children and other children.
-Head teachers identify the best use of the funding to support both individuals and the whole cohort.
+Head teachers identify the best use of the funding to support both individuals and the whole group

-Other children who were adopted from 'state care' outside England and Wales are entitled to the advice and support but do not attract Pupil Premium Plus funding.
+Other children who were adopted from 'state care' outside England and Wales are entitled to the advice and support but do not attract pupil premium plus funding.
 'State care' is care provided by a public authority, a religious organisation, or any other organisation whose sole or main purpose is to benefit society.

-A school has a statutory responsibility to appoint a Designated Teacher for looked after children and previously looked after children.
+A school has a statutory responsibility to appoint a designated teacher for looked after children and previously looked after children.
 This should ideally be a senior teacher who is able to influence and monitor the best outcomes for this group of children.
 Whilst previously looked after children will no longer have a Termly Personal Education Plan (TPEP), the funding school receives directly should benefit them in supporting their educational outcomes.

-Pupil Premium Plus for previously looked after children
+Pupil premium plus for previously looked after children

-Pupil Premium Plus is:
+Pupil premium plus is:

-- used for the benefit of the group of previously looked-after children
+- used for the benefit of the group of previously looked after children

 - not a personal budget but can be used to support individual need

 - reported on annually through the pupil premium report to evaluate impact